TaxTips.ca

 Workers' compensation, social assistance, federal supplements deduction 25000

-Net capital losses of other years - check inclusion rate 25300
+Net capital losses of other years - check inclusion rate, adjust amount if needed 25300

 Northern residents deduction - not checked - use Form T2222 25500